awebisam/deconstruction_toolkit/README.md

 cp .env.template .env
 ```

-Now, open `.env` and fill in your Azure secrets.
+Now, open `.env` and fill in your Azure secrets(might have to pay $$$).
 Don't commit this file unless you enjoy leaking credentials, you might as well post it on reddit for fun.

 ```env
 AZURE_OPENAI_ENDPOINT=https://your-resource-name.openai.azure.com/